ZhenDeng/hCard-Builder/README.md

 ## How to use

-1. Using Visual Studios to open this project
+1. Using Visual Studios to open this project]

-2. Waiting for Visual Studios to install packages automatically and build the solution
+2. Using Visual Code to open ClientApp folder and run npm install in console

-3. Run the project
+3. Build the solution and run project in VS